mahuntington/panpsychism/unit_03/w08d02/morning_exercise/README.md

 In this morning's exercise, I want to introduce you to some of the product management tools that you will be encountering on the job and also get you familiar with Trello.
 You will be using Trello to keep track of your 3rd project (and beyond!).

 ## Agile Development
+References can be found [here](https://www.atlassian.com/agile/delivery-vehicles)

+Agile development uses four clear delivery vehicles to bring structure to any agile project: user stories, sprints, epics, and versions.
+By working with these vehicles, software teams are able to organize their work such that they can respond to customer feedback and change from the original plan of the project without feeling like the walls have crumbled around them.
+The ability to change and adapt future plans based on current insights is a hallmark of agility.

+Today, we're going to go over how to use user stories and what it looks like to create a sprint.
+But first...scrum.

 ## Scrum

-#### History of Scrum (reference can be found [here](https://en.wikipedia.org/wiki/Scrum_(software_development) )
+#### History of Scrum
+References can be found [here](https://en.wikipedia.org/wiki/Scrum_(software_development) )

 Scrum was first defined as "a flexible, holistic product development strategy where a development team works as a unit to reach a common goal" as opposed to a "traditional, sequential approach" in 1986 by Hirotaka Takeuchi and Ikujiro Nonaka in the New Product Development Game.[5]
 Takeuchi and Nonaka later argued in The Knowledge Creating Company[6] that it is a form of "organizational knowledge creation, [...] especially good at bringing about innovation continuously, incrementally and spirally".

-The authors described a new approach to commercial product development that would increase speed and flexibility, based on case studies from manufacturing firms in the automotive, photocopier and printer industries.[7]
  They called this the holistic or rugby approach, as the whole process is performed by one cross-functional team across multiple overlapping phases, where the team "tries to go the distance as a unit, passing the ball back and forth".[7]
 (In rugby football, a scrum refers to a tight-packed formation of players with their heads down who attempt to gain possession of the ball.[8])

+As developers, you will work with your team (developers, product managers, project managers, designers, etc.) to get a product out.
+With the Scrum method, everyone works on the same team and focuses on what needs to be done to reach the final goal.

 #### Daily Scrum

 This might look familiar - we do a version of this during your project week:
-Daily scrum[edit]

-A daily scrum in the computing room.
-This centralized location helps the team start on time.
 Each day during a sprint, the team holds a daily scrum (or stand-up) with specific guidelines:

 All members of the development team come prepared.
 The daily scrum...